Kansas Electrical License: How to Become an Electrician in Kansas

 Kansas Electrician Training Programs and Schools

-There are many community colleges, trade schools, technical, and vocational schools to get the training you need to become an electrical professional in Kansas.
+There are many community colleges, trade schools, technical, and vocational schools to get the training to become an electrical professional in Kansas.
 They are located all over the state, including smaller communities and big cities.

-Kansas legislature states that earning an associate degree of applied science in electrical technology counts toward the required 240 hours of classroom time needed to obtain a journeyman electrician license.
+Kansas law states that earning an associate degree of applied science in electrical technology counts toward the required 240 hours of classroom time to obtain a journeyman electrician license.
 Such a degree can also count toward one of the two years of required field experience.
 This means trade school graduates only need one year of supervised practical experience before they are eligible to take the journeyman exam.

 Four of the most popular Kansas schools offering electrical degrees are: